joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

         from google.protobuf import ...
         # and so on
 ```

-The goal of this document is to configure the target Linux system to run Ansible, Ansible Tower and the software with all dependencies.
+For these import statements to gain access to the code of the imported module, the modules must be referenced from the default Python path(s).
+The following steps install, copy or create the appropriate symbolic links.

 #### Tetration .proto definition file  **REQUIRED**

-The protocol buffer source file used in solution development was cut 'n pasted from the Tetration applicance (version 2.3.1.41) at this URL, *https://<tetration_host>/documentation/ui/adm/policies.html#protobuf-definition-file* and saved as `files/tetration_network_policy.proto`.
+The protocol buffer source file used in solution development was cut 'n past'ed from the Tetration appliance (version 2.3.1.41) at this URL, *https://<tetration_host>/documentation/ui/adm/policies.html#protobuf-definition-file* and saved as `files/tetration_network_policy.proto`.

 This definition file is compiled by the protocol buffer compiler.
 The output generated is comprised of Python classes and methods to decode the policy generated by Tetration.
 The compiled protocol buffer is provided in the directory `/library`.
 You do not need to install the compiler and compile the .proto definition file.
-The instructions provided are for reference should you wish to create your own .proto definition file for other applications.
+The instructions provided are for reference, should you wish to create your own .proto definition file for other applications.

 If you choose not to install and compiler and compile the source .proto file, simply copy `tetration_network_policy_pb2.py` from `library`  to  `/usr/share/ansible/module_utils/network/tetration` and `sudo touch __init__.py` in that directory.